 Investments

-The Executive owns 100% of the issued shares of the following subsidiaries, which were incorporated in England.
+The PTE owns 100% of the issued shares of the following subsidiaries, which were incorporated in England.
 The investments were held at 31 March 2015 and 31 March 2016.

 Midland Metro Ltd was incorporated under the Companies Act 1985 as a private limited company on 16 March 1988.